-- The incredible Perdita Minima ranks as one of the most fascinating of bees.
-They stay so tiny that most people don’t even know they exist.
-Entomologists know this insect as the smallest species of bee known to man.
-In fact, their entire body could easily fit on the head of an average-sized bee.
+- In point of fact, entomologists know this insect as the smallest species of bee currently known to man.
+To give a comparison that allows one to put this into perspective, its entire body could easily fit on the head of an average-sized bee.

-- Scientists know that they possess a moderately restricted habitat range.
-Yet, we know virtually nothing about their numbers.
-Their tiny size literally makes it difficult for experts to find them to determine accurate information.
+- Scientists know that it has a moderately restricted habitat range.
+Yet we know virtually nothing about its numbers.
+Not surprisingly, its tiny size literally makes it difficult for experts to find individuals to determine accurate information.

 Perdita Minima Physical Description

-Species: P. minima
+- Species: P. minima

 Perdita Minima Distribution, Habitat, and Ecology